joseferben/pillowboard/README.md

 # dashboard

-This is a zero configuratin data driven dashboard.
-Stop wasting your time setting up dashboards, just throw your data at me!
+This is a **zero** configuration data driven dashboard.
+Stop wasting your time setting up dashboards, start throwing your data at it!
+The dashboard tries to figure out itself how to visualize and present incoming data.

 ![Screenshot](doc/screenshot.png?raw=true "Screenshot")